Meet the EMC Fellows for the next year 2020-2021 !

 In recent times, I have been actively involved in several international programmes, such as the Young Event Management Programme (YEMP) in Tallinn 2018, supported by EMC, or the World Youth Choir 2019.
 I am also a member of the Youth Committee of European Choral Association - Europa Cantat.

 ”I am really happy and honoured to join EMC as a fellow, and look forward both to meet other professionals from different fields in the music sector, and to take part in fruitful debates on the topics that will make the present and future agenda for music in Europe."

 Guillermo Rodríguez is a young pianist from Spain.
-After studying for 4 years in Krakow, he continues his studies at the Musikhochschule Lübeck, in Germany.
+After studying for 4 years in Krakow and two in Germany, he continues his studies at the Royal Flemish Conservatory in Brussels.
 He is Co-founder of the Spanish National Federation of Music Students where he acted as Vice president and Team Manager.
 His involvement in issues such as the enhancement of artistic education, musical diversity or raising the voice of musicians from Eastern Europe led him to participate in conferences at a national and international level.